UNEDLabs/moodle-mod_ejsapp/README.txt

 If you downloaded this plugin from github, you will need to change the folder's name to ejsapp.
 If you downloaded it from Moodle.org, then you are fine.

-This is a module plugin for Moodle so you should place the ejsapp folder in your /mod folder,inside your Moodle installation directory.
+This is a module plugin for Moodle so you should place the ejsapp folder in your /mod folder, inside your Moodle installation directory.

 This module enhances its functionality when used along with the ejsappbooking module and/or the ejsapp_file_browser,